najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 ### Installing octopack
 Installation is dead simple once you have installed the OctopusDeploy server.
 You can run a tenticle setup on any deployment server (Staging, Testing, Production).

-Let's confgiure our project inside octopusDeploy now.
+Let's confgiure our project inside OctopusDeploy now.
 Create a new project and name it.

 Create a new envoirnment and make sure add your tenticle or deployemnet server to that envoirnment.
 I have one envoirnment called development but later on I will add more like staging and production.

 Octopusdeploy api key by going inside user.

-We need to tell octopus how to download Teamcity output for that you need to visit back Teamcity and configure a nuget feed.
+We need to tell Octopus how to download Teamcity output for that you need to visit back Teamcity and configure a nuget feed.

 Add nuget feed of Teamcity with Teamcity credentials. test by searching packages.
 Make sure your Teamcity has nuget feed available.